caseyamcl/phpoaipmh/README.md

     {
         "require": {
-            "caseyamcl/phpoaipmh": "~2.0",
+            "caseyamcl/phpoaipmh": "~3.0",
-            "guzzlehttp/guzzle":   "~5.0"
+            "guzzlehttp/guzzle":   "~6.0"
         }
     }

-Or, drop the `src` folder into your application and use a PSR-0 autoloader to include the files.
+*Note:* Guzzle v6 or newer is strongly recommended.
+The library still includes Guzzle v5 support, but that will be removed in Phpoaipmh v4.
+If neither is installed, the library will use cURL.
+If none of these are available, a `\RuntimeExeption` will be thrown.

-*Note:* Guzzle v5.0 or newer is strongly recommended, but if you choose not to use Guzzle, the library will fall back to using the PHP cURL extension.
-If neither is installed, the library will throw an exception.
 Alternatively, you can use a different HTTP client library by passing your own implementation of the `Phpoaipmh\HttpAdapter\HttpAdapterInterface` to the `Phpoaipmh\Client` constructor.

-Upgrading from Version 1 to Version 2
+Upgrading from Version 2 to Version 3
 -------------------------------------

-There are several backwards-incompatible API improvements in version 2.0.
-See UPGRADE.md for information about how to upgrade your code to use the new version.
+There are several backwards-incompatible API improvements in version 3.0.
+See <UPGRADE.md> for information about how to upgrade your code to use the new version.